 We also offer fall and spring semester internships for students currently enrolled in degree-granting programs.
 These internships are unpaid and require a commitment of 12 hours per week for 10 weeks.

 The Conservancy strongly encourages applications from students who are members of groups underrepresented in careers related to its mission.

-Watershed Conservation Intern
+Watershed Conservation Americorps Service Position

 Fallingwater has paid internship opportunities available during the summer season, and are completed while a resident lives in our Mill Run, Pennsylvania location.
 Internship positions require the completion of, or significant progress toward, a bachelor’s degree or master’s degree in museum studies or library/information science; historic preservation or architecture; landscape architecture or horticulture; arts education or art history; or a related field.
 The position duration is typically 10 weeks at 40 hours a week.
 This internship has been filled for the year.